-The Schiller Park Historical Society will be moving to a new location inthe near future.
-Further details to be announced.
+The Schiller Park Historical Society has moved to a new location:

 In 1989, the Village of Schiller Park formed The Schiller Park Historical Commission.
-The Commission operates a research room, located at the Schiller Park Public Library.
+The Commission operates a research room, located at Washington School – 4835 Michigan Ave, Schiller Park, IL 60176.
 This room stores photographs, maps, newspaper articles, pamphlets, costumes and other items pertaining to Schiller Park.
 In 1991, the Historical Commission began an educational program.
 This program includes a curriculum for second through fifth graders and a docent program for selected eighth graders.
 In 1999, in conjunction with the Village, the Historical Commission began maintaining records for the Military Service Wall of Honor at Clocktower Park.

 Schiller Park Timeline

 Fields, trees, the Des Plaines River and the Three Fires Nation inhabited the area.
 The Potawatomi, Ottawa and Ojibwa Indian tribes inhabited the region around the river.

 The Fort Dearborn Massacre involved Alexander Robinson, chief of the Potawatomi tribe, who rescued military personnel taking them to safety at Mackinac Island.

 The Prairie du Chien Treaty deeded to Robinson 1,280 acres on both sides of the river, which would later comprise a large portion of Schiller Park.

 Robinson moved his family to the river.
 He led a delegation of chiefs to Washington D. C. to plead the cause of the tribes being pushed out of the lake region.
 Later he along with Billy Caldwell and other chiefs would have the task of escorting the tribes westward.

 John S. Everett bought 105 acres of Robinson land, in the general area of the present location of Irving Park Road and River Road.
 Ashley Gilbert bought land in what was then referred to as Fairview.